planetscale/ghcommit/README.md

 All flags may be provided via environment variables.
 Run `ghcommit -h` to see the full list of flags and env vars.

+> NOTE: Changes are not reflected on the local clone of the repository.
+The commit is made directly to the GitHub repository.
+> This utility is meant to be run from CI pipelines where the local clone is ephemeral.

 ## Alternatives

 As mentioned above, it is possible to sign commits with GPG.